basharbme/object_detection/README.md

 # Object Detection with Deep Learning Model

-The goal of this project is to perform something like below,
+The goal of this project is to perform something like below.
+We want to draw a box around an object in an image, and put a text to show what objects we detected.

 ![][image_1]
 ![][image_2]
 ![][image_3]

-We want to draw a box around an object in an image, and put a text to show what objects we detected.

 ## Introduction